 It’s a common scenario, and it doesn’t just apply to Pitbull or Husky owners.
 Great Dane owners are often faced with this scenario too.

-When it comes to breed restrictions, Great Danes are one of the most commonly restricted breeds.
+Unfortunately, when it comes to breed restrictions, Great Danes are one of the most commonly restricted breeds.

 Why Are Great Danes a Restricted Breed?